bakshivaishvik/farmIt/README.md

 - `public/`: Static assets like 3D models and images.

 ### How to Run
-1. Navigate to the `3D-edu-tutor` directory.
+1. Navigate to the `FarmBuddy` directory.
 2. Install dependencies:
    ```bash
    npm install